-Budget impact analysis (BIA) has been defined as a tool to predict the potential financial impact of the adoption and diffusion of a new technology into a healthcare system with finite resources.(12) Although different specifications may be used for a BIA, within the context of these guidelines, BIA refers to an analysis of the added financial impact of a new health technology for a finite period.
+Budget impact analysis (BIA) has been defined as a tool to predict the 6

+BIA refers to an analysis of the added financial impact of a new health 10 technology for a finite period.
+11

 1.3.2.
-Distinction between economic evaluation and budget impact analysis
+Distinction between economic evaluation and budget impact 13 analysis 14

-Whereas an economic analysis addresses the additional health benefit gained from investment in a technology - such as the cost per additional qualityadjusted life year (QALY) gained - BIA addresses the affordability of the technology, for example the net annual financial cost of adopting the technology for a finite number of years.
-Although BIA and an economic evaluation have many similar data and methodological requirements, there are key distinctions between the two approaches:

-- BIA is not an economic analysis, but is based on the principles of accounting(7) - economic evaluations are typically not modelled for the actual anticipated size of the patient population, whereas this is required for BIA - economic evaluations report costs and consequences (health outcomes), while BIA report costs only (see Table 1 on the next page) - the results of economic evaluation are presented as the discounted present value of costs and effects in one period, while BIA report the costs for each year in which they occur - BIA is typically concerned with costs over a short time horizon, whereas the time horizons required in economic evaluations are generally much longer.

-Where both an economic evaluation and a BIA are conducted as part of a HTA, they are expected to be driven by the same core assumptions and evidence and should be complementary and consistent with each other.

-Parameter Budget impact analysis Economic evaluation Underlying concept Affordability Value for money Purpose Financial impact of introducing a technology Efficiency of alternative technologies Study timeframe Usually short-term (1 to 5 years) Usually long-term (e.g. lifetime) Health outcomes Excluded QALYs (quality-adjusted life years) Discounting No 5% Result Total and incremental annual costs Incremental cost per unit of health outcome achieved
+Whereas an economic analysis addresses the additional health benefit gained 16 from investment in a technology - such as the cost per additional quality-17 adjusted life year (QALY) gained - BIA addresses the affordability of the 18 technology, for example the net annual financial cost of adopting the 19 technology for a finite number of years.
+Although BIA and an economic 20 evaluation have many similar data and methodological requirements, there 21 are key distinctions between the two approaches: 22 23 BIA is not an economic analysis, but is based on the principles of 24 accounting(7) 25 economic evaluations are typically not modelled for the actual anticipated 26 size of the patient population, whereas this is required for BIA 27 economic evaluations report costs and consequences (health outcomes), 28 while BIA report costs only (see Table 1 on the next page) 29 the results of economic evaluation are presented as the discounted 30 present value of costs and effects in one period, while BIA report the 31 costs for each year in which they occur 32 BIA is typically concerned with costs over a short time horizon, whereas 33 the time horizons required in economic evaluations are generally much 34 longer.
+35 36 Where both an economic evaluation and a BIA are conducted as part of a 37 HTA, they are expected to be driven by the same core assumptions and 38 evidence and should be complementary and consistent with each other.
+39 evaluations Parameter Budget impact analysis Economic evaluation Underlying concept Affordability Value for money Purpose Financial impact of introducing a technology Efficiency of alternative technologies Study timeframe Usually short-term (1 to 5 years) Usually long-term (e.g. lifetime) Health outcomes Excluded QALYs (quality-adjusted life years) Discounting No 5% Result Total and incremental annual costs Incremental cost per unit of health outcome achieved

-Table 1:Comparison of budget impact analysis and economicevaluations
+Table 1: Comparison of budget impact analysis and economic